- Family Law

 - Committee Member, Associated Student Government

-Currently, Rebecca sits as a board member for the Diversity Committee on the Young Lawyers Section of the Cincinnati Bar Association and is a board member on the Juvenile Law Committee.
+Currently, Rebecca is serves on the Executive Board of the Cincinnati Academy of Collaborative Professionals and is a board member on the Juvenile Law Committee through the Cincinnati Bar Association.
 She also sits on the board of the Jewish Community Relations Council and is one of the founding members of the Cincinnati Lawyers Chapter of the American Constitution Society.

 During law school, Rebecca was a legal intern at Legal Aid Society of Greater Cincinnati, she was a fellow at the Ohio Innocence Project, a project that fights to exonerate wrongfully convicted prisoners.
 Rebecca was also the Program Assistant for the University of Cincinnati’s Center for Race, Gender, and Social Justice through which she wrote for the Freedom Center Journal and served as a co-chair on a project to help reform laws surrounding Domestic Violence in the State of Ohio.
 Rebecca was also the President of the Student Chapter of the American Constitution Society.
 Additionally, Rebecca volunteered at End Slavery Cincinnati through the Salvation Army.